 Drizzle of olive oil

-Halve the baguette and rub the wedged tomato over the bread, crushing in the process.
+- Halve the baguette and rub the wedges of tomato over the bread, crushing in the process.